ibois-epfl/augmented-carpentry/CONTRIBUTING.md

 ```

 #### Panes
-For every new layer you can create a new collapsable pannel in the main UI.
+For every new layer you can create a new collapsible panel in the main UI.
 To do so follow the next steps.

-Create a new function (declare it in `LayerUI.h > Class LayerUI` and implement it in `LayerUI.cpp`) and start calling `ImGui` methods from there, put everythin you need for the UI there.
+Create a new function (declare it in `LayerUI.h > Class LayerUI` and implement it in `LayerUI.cpp`) and start calling `ImGui` methods from there, put everything you need for the UI there.
 This is the only place where you will write UI for your pane, like so:
 ```c++
 void LayerUI::SetPaneUICamera()
     {